rieldex/mere/regions/thornmere.md

 <h2>History</h2>
 <h3>The Confederation (c.
 925)</h3>
-The foundations of Thornmere lie in the Confederation of the Thorned Mere, formed when six local principalities—each ruled by a Great Prince—pledged to join together for mutual defence, trade, and religious unity.
+The foundations of Thornmere lie in the Confederation of the Thorned Mere, formed when six local principalities (each ruled by a Prince) pledged to join together for mutual defence, trade, and religious unity.
 The founding Great Princes were:

 <ul>
 <li><b>Yves Moore</b> — Scholarship & Magic</li>